Thursday, December 16, 2010

 And of course, the answer to both questions is simply this: The "legal arguments" the tax protesters are making are utter hogwash.
 They take obscure parts of the tax code (and there are plenty of them) and then snip out bits and pieces until they come up with "....You.....do.....not....have.....to....pay....taxes...."

 Of course, those words they snip out provide a completely different meaning.
 But uneducated - and even educated - people fall for this.
-People who have weak thinking and want to believe that "but for" the government, conspiracies, or other nefarious plots, they would be billionaires.
+People who are weak thinkers and want to believe that "but for" the government, conspiracies, or other nefarious plots, they would be billionaires.

 And as I noted before, I even knew a lawyer who fell for this.
 You'd think four years of law school would have taught him something about Constitutional Law, or at least legal procedures.
 But it goes to show you, any idiot can be a lawyer (and I'm living proof of that!).